cqse/teamscale-jacoco-agent/README.md

     - update `BuildVersion.kt`
 - commit and push your changes
 - create a GitHub Release tag with the same version number and the text from the changelog.
-- After the build finished visit https://oss.sonatype.org/#stagingRepositories, close and release the staging repository The credential are stored in the `teamscale.kdbx` keystore.
+- After the build finished visit https://oss.sonatype.org/#stagingRepositories, close and release the staging repository.
+  The credential are stored in the `teamscale.kdbx` keystore.

 Releases are numbered according to semantic versioning (see full [changelog](CHANGELOG.md)).